Effective Date: January 28, 2022

 What is a cookie?

 Cookies are parcels of text sent by a server to a web browser and then sent back unchanged by the browser each time it accesses that server.
 Cookies make it easier for a user to move from web page to web page and to complete transactions over the Internet.
+Depending on the functions they need to achieve, cookies may be temporary: effective only for the duration of your browsing session which are deleted when your session ends (session cookies) or they may be more permanent and retained unless you choose to delete them (persistent cookies).
+Cookies may be placed by the operator of the website that you are visiting (first-party cookies) or by other operators setting cookies through that website or app (third-party cookies).
 We use, and allow certain third parties to use, cookies and other similar technologies to provide our services and to help collect data.

 What cookies do we use?